-Source: Internal, Bloomberg, Jan 2022.
-The sector(s)/stock(s)/issuer(s) mentioned in this presentation do not constitute any research report/recommendation of the same and the Representative Portfolio may or may not have any future position in these sector(s)/stock(s)/issuer(s).
+Source: Internal.
+The sector(s)/stock(s)/issuer(s)mentioned herein does not constitute any research report/recommendation and our strategy may or may not have any future position in these sector(s)/stock(s)/issuer(s).
+Past performance is not a reliable indicator of future results.